 Even without standards, you can still get sued

 In recent years, people have been suing companies both big and small for not being ADA compliant.
 According to WFLA-TV, a local Tampa TV channel associated with NBC, people like Emily Fuller have been suing companies en masse for not being ADA compliant.
 Though they cannot sue for damages, they often sue for attorney fees and compliance.
 This means that a business, once sued in this way, must pay the attorney fees for the suit and update its website in accordance with ADA standards in a certain amount of time.

-However, this can be pretty complicated.
-There simply aren’t any online standards written into the ADA at the moment, which makes it difficult for business owners to “fix” their websites.
+However, this can pose notable complications.
+Online standards written into the ADA simply don’t exist at the moment.
+This makes it difficult for business owners to “fix” their websites.
 Not to mention the extra cost involved in re-writing coding to suit those vague standards.

 Though there is no written law detailing the exact rules for online ADA compliance, courts have used the Web Content Accessibility Standards 2.0, written by w3.org as a general guideline to rule on online ADA compliance cases.
-This is not a government organization, and the rules are updated every once in a while.
-For example, 17 more regulations for people with mental impairment were added in 2017.
+This is not a government organization, and they update rules every once in a while.
+For example, they added 17 more regulations for people with mental impairment in 2017.

-Make sure your contractor will update your website to meet WCAS 2.0 standards
+Make sure your contractor will update your website to meet ADA Compliance, WCAS 2.0 standards